Single feature plugins often require nothing more than the right code snippet to replace them. We have an increasing library to choose from.

 Yes.
 Simply search the WordPress repository and see for yourself!

-Many premium widgets can be replaced by snippets
+Many premium widgets can be replaced by snippets.

-Never deal with overwitten customizations again
+Never deal with the pain of overwitten customizations again.

 Co-founder, Code Snippets